-Students aged 16 to 17 must meet certain academic (Basic Skills Assessment and GED ReadyTM) and attendance requirements before the Florida GED® Testing Program Underage Waiver Form is submitted to the school district and GED® Testing Service/Florida Department of Education.
+Students aged 16 to 17 who have not taken and passed the GED Ready official practice subject tests must meet certain academic (GED ReadyTM) and attendance requirements before the Florida GED® Testing Program Underage Waiver Form is submitted to the school district and GED® Testing Service/Florida Department of Education.
 No restrictions are placed on students 18 years of age or older.